 By the end of fifth grade, students apply their understanding of scale at macro (time and space) and micro (particles of matter) levels to understand patterns and scale across life, earth and space, and physical sciences.
 In this grade level, students will develop a basic understanding of conservation of matter, forces, patterns of Sun, moon, and stars, and genetic inheritance.
 By the end of fifth grade, students apply their understanding of scale at macro (time and space) and micro (particles of matter) levels to understand patterns and scale across life, earth and space, and physical sciences.
-In this grade level, Students will develop an understanding of forces, conservation of matter, and that genetic information can be passed down from parent to offspring.
-Student investigations focus on collecting and making sense of observational data and measurements using the science and engineering practices: ask questions and define problems, develop and use models, plan and carry out investigations, analyze and interpret data, use mathematics and computational thinking, construct explanations and design solutions, engage in argument from evidence, and obtain, evaluate, and communicate information.
+In this grade level, Students will develop an understanding of forces, conservation of matter, and that genetic information can be passed down from parent to offspring, Student investigations focus on collecting and making sense of observational data and measurements using the science and engineering practices: ask questions and define problems, develop and use models, plan and carry out investigations, analyze and interpret data, use mathematics and computational thinking, construct explanations and design solutions, engage in argument from evidence, and obtain, evaluate, and communicate information.
 While individual lessons may include connections to any of the crosscutting concepts, the standards in fifth grade focus on helping students understand phenomena through patterns and scale, proportion and quantity and patterns.
 It is suggested to use the metric system within measurement.

-Core Ideas for Knowing Science Core Ideas for Using Science Physical Science P1: All matter in the Universe is made of very small particles.
-P2: Objects can affect other objects at a distance.
-P3: Changing the movement of an object requires a net force to be acting on it.
-P4: The total amount of energy in a closed system is always the same but can be transferred from one energy store to another during an event.
-Earth and Space Science E1: The composition of the Earth and its atmosphere and the natural and human processes occurring within them shape the Earth's surface and its climate.
-E2: The Earth and our solar system are a very small part of one of many galaxies within the Universe.
-Life Science L1: Organisms are organized on a cellular basis and have a finite life span.
-L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms.
-L3: Genetic information is passed down from one generation of organisms to another.
-L4: The theory of evolution seeks to make clear the unity and diversity of living and extinct organisms.
-U1: Science's The purpose of science is to find the cause or causes of phenomena in the natural world.
-U2: Scientific explanations, theories, and models are those that best fit the evidence available at a particular time.
-U3: The knowledge produced by science is used in engineering and technologies to solve problems and/or create products.
-U4: Applications of science often have both positive and negative ethical, social, economic, and/or political implications.
+Core Ideas for Knowing Science Core Ideas for Using Science Physical Science U1: Science's Scientists explain P1: All matter in the Universe is made of very small particles. phenomena using evidence P2: Objects can affect other objects at a distance. obtained from observations and or P3: Changing the movement of an object requires a net force to be acting on it. scientific investigations.
+Evidence P4: The total amount of energy in a closed system is always the same but can be transferred from one energy store to another during an event.

+Earth and Space Science

+- E1: The composition of the Earth and its atmosphere and the natural and human processes occurring within them shape the Earth's surface and its climate. - E2: The Earth and our solar system are a very small part of one of many galaxies within the Universe. - Life Science - L1: Organisms are organized on a cellular basis and have a finite life span. - L2: Organisms require a supply of energy and materials for which they often depend on, or compete with, other organisms. - L3: Genetic information is passed down from one generation of organisms to another. - L4: The theory of evolution seeks to make clear the unity and diversity of living and extinct organisms.

+may lead to developing models and or theories to make sense of phenomena.
+As new evidence is discovered, models and theories can be revised.

+- U2: The knowledge produced by science is used in engineering and technologies to solve problems and/or create products. - U3: Applications of science often have both positive and negative ethical, social, economic, and/or political implications.